Learning from Neighbors about a Changing State: The importance of understanding correlations

+We now explain why we impose an assumption of all weights on private signals being bounded away from $1$.
+If there were many autarkic agents who simply reported their private signals (i.e., placed weight $1$ on these signals), some other agent could learn well without adjusting for correlations by observing the autarkic agents.
+Note that in this case, all of the autarkic agents would have non-vanishing aggregation errors.
+This illustrates that a weaker conclusion than that of the proposition can be established more generally.
+If we did not impose a bound on private signal weights, learning would fail in the weaker sense that \emph{some} agent must fail to achieve the $\varepsilon$-aggregation benchmark for small enough $\varepsilon$.

-The statement of the proposition uses our functional form specification of naiveté.
-However, it is evident from the proof that the method extends to alternative specifications of agents who estimate $\theta_{t-1}$ by averaging their observations with nonnegative weights, and then combine this social information and private signals in a reasonable (e.g., Bayesian) manner.
-This nests various other specifications of correlation neglect.
-Moreover, the same proof shows that in any sequence of \emph{Bayesian} equilibria where all agents use positive weights, no agent can learn well.
+On undirected networks, the proposition implies that aggregation errors do not vanish under naive inference or under various other specifications of non-Bayesian inference implying nonnegative weights.
+Moreover, the same argument shows that in any sequence of \emph{Bayesian} equilibria on undirected networks where all agents use positive weights, no agent can learn well.